 Special education faculty also offer a number of program options at the undergraduate, master and doctoral levels with an emphasis on the application of research-generated practices to improve students’ educational and post-school outcomes.
 Within each program area, faculty are engaged in research initiatives that enhance both student engagement and learning.

-Recent WMU graduates with degrees in special education are working as:
+Recent WMU graduates with degrees in special and elementary education are working as: